-As I’ve mentioned many times in this column, your diet plays a humongous role in determining what you look like—we’re talking 80 percent of your overall body composition.
+As you may know, your diet plays a humongous role in determining what you look like—we’re talking 80 percent of your overall body composition.
 So if you’re trying to muscle up, the first thing you should do is overhaul what you’re eating.
 Here are six outstanding foods for building bigger pecs, biceps and lats.
 The good news?
 (Most of) this stuff tastes great!

 That’s right, beets.
 As funny as it may sound, drinking beet juice can increase your stamina by up to 16 percent.
 Reason being, your body converts the nitrates in beets into nitric oxide, which dilates blood vessels and increases blood flow to your muscles.
 Beets may also help muscles produce energy more efficiently, making exercise less exhausting.
 Bottom line: drink a delicious glass of beet juice before your next workout.
 Or, you know, have some roasted ones in a salad.